etnt/cryptic/docs/GPG-BOOTSTRAP.md

 ### Step 3: Request certificates

-Request new certificates via the `./bin/cryptic-onboard` script.
+Request new certificates via the `./bin/cryptic --onboard` script.

+1. Choose the `Export GPG public key for admin registration` action.
-Choose the `Request a TLS certificate from server` action.
+2. Choose the `Request a TLS certificate from server` action.

 Veryfy that you have got certificates, for example: